rgap/rgap-html-css-course/09_table_examples/11_cell_text_align/README.md

 - How to align **numeric data** (quantities, prices, totals).
 - When to use **center alignment** (codes, dates, statuses, actions).
 - How to align **column headers** (titles) separately from body cells.
-- How vertical alignment works for cells with multiple lines.

 ## Explanation